phusion/traveling-ruby/README.md

  * A tar.gz/zip file can be created on any platform using small and simple tools.
  * You can create packages for any OS, regardless of which OS you are using.

 This makes the release process much simpler.
-Instead of having to create more than 10 packages using a fleet of VMs, you just create 3 packages quickly and easily from your developer laptop.
+Instead of having to create almost 10 packages using a fleet of VMs, you just create 3 packages quickly and easily from your developer laptop.
 These 3 packages cover all the major platforms that your end users are on:

- * Linux x86.
- * Linux x86_64.
+ * Linux x86\_64.
- * OS X.
+ * macOS.
  * Windows.
 But see [the Windows-specific caveats](#caveats).

 However, distributing a precompiled Ruby interpreter that works for all end users, is more easily said than done.
 [Read this section](#why_precompiled_binary_difficult) to learn why it's difficult.